MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-connection-reference.md

 1. Create a new or open an existing solution.
 1. On the command bar select **New**, and then in the list of components select **Connection Reference**.
 1. On the **New Connection Reference** pane, enter the following information.
 Required columns are denoted with an asterisk (*).
-   - **Display name**: Enter a friendly name to help differentiate this connection reference from others.
+   - **Display name**: Enter a unique and useful name to help differentiate this connection reference from others.
    - **Add a description**: Enter text that describes the connection.
    - **Connector**: Select an existing connector from the list such as in the screenshot here.
 You can also select **New** to create a new connection for this connection reference.
 Once your finished creating a new connection, select **Refresh** to select your connection from the list.
    - **Connection**: Based on the **Connector** you selected, select an existing connection or select **New connection** to create one.